Al-aqua/programming4cys/src/chapter_6.md

 ## **Lab Setup:**

 - **Python 3.x** installed on the system.
+- **socket** comes with Python
+  - A built-in Python library that provides a low-level networking interface.
+In this chapter, it's used specifically for reverse DNS lookups to convert IP addresses to hostnames, complementing the DNS reconnaissance capabilities.
 - **Scapy** library installed (`pip install scapy`).
+  - A powerful Python library for packet manipulation and network scanning.
+It allows for low-level network operations like crafting custom TCP/IP packets, performing port scans, and network discovery.
+In this chapter, it's used for SYN scanning to identify open ports on target systems.
 - **dnspython** library installed (`pip install dnspython`).
+  - A comprehensive DNS toolkit for Python that enables DNS queries, zone transfers, and dynamic updates.
+In this chapter, it's used for DNS record exploration, reverse DNS lookups, and subdomain enumeration to gather information about target domains and their infrastructure.
 - A text file named `subdomains.txt` containing a list of common subdomains.

 ## **Lab Exercises:**